gjaykrishnan/gjaykrishnan.github.io/_pages/about.md

 I am an about-to-graduate PhD student aiming to be a researcher in Combinatorial optimization.
 I am currently researching Approximation schemes for scheduling and bin packing with cardinality constraint.

 I also work on water quality management using Robust optimization.
 Along with [Abhijith](https://www.iitk.ac.in/new/abhijith-g-r), I have released a python package for water quality simulation called [EPyT-C](https://pypi.org/project/epytc/).

-Deep learning has been an interest and I have done some projects on it (please refer to my CV).
+Deep learning has been an a persisiting interest throughout my PhD.
+I have done few projects on deep learning and a project in MLOps developing a full ML pipeline (please refer to my CV).
+Programming is also interesting to me because unlike theoretical research, my other love, it is much more interactive.